Variable Capital Companies (VCC) in Singapore – Comprehensive Overview

 The VCC structure accommodates both open-ended and closed-ended funds, making it a preferred choice for hedge funds, private equity funds, real estate funds, and more.
 Its flexibility, combined with Singapore’s attractive tax incentives, has solidified the VCC as an essential vehicle for fund managers operating in the region.

-Why Choose a VCC in Singapore?
+What are the benefits of a VCC in Singapore?

 Operational Agility